 with Tahir Andrabi

 Abstract: Attracting and retaining high-quality teachers has a large social benefit, but it is challenging for schools to identify good teachers ex-ante.
-This study uses teachers’ contract choices and a randomized controlled trial of performance pay with 7,000 teachers in 243 private schools in Pakistan to study whether performance pay can attract and retain higher-quality teachers.
-Consistent with adverse selection models, we find that performance pay can induce positive sorting: both high value-added teachers and teachers who respond more strongly to incentives significantly prefer performance pay and sort into these schools.
-Using two additional treatments, we show effects are more pronounced among teachers with more information about their quality and teachers with lower switching costs.
-Teachers have considerably more information about their quality than their principal, and this holds throughout most of their tenure.
-If we take into account these sorting effects, the total effect of performance pay on test scores is twice as large as if we just measured the direct effects on the existing stock of teachers, suggesting we may have significantly underestimated the benefits.
+This paper uses teachers' contract choices and a randomized controlled trial of performance pay with 7,000 teachers in 243 private schools in Pakistan to study whether performance pay affects the composition of teachers.
+Consistent with adverse selection models, we find that performance pay induces positive sorting: both among teachers with higher latent ability and among those with a more elastic effort response to incentives.
+Teachers also have better information about these dimensions of type than their principals.
+Using two additional treatments, we show effects are more pronounced among teachers with better information about their quality and teachers with lower switching costs.
+Accounting for these sorting effects, the total effect of performance pay on test scores is twice as large as the direct effect on the existing stock of teachers, suggesting that analyses that ignore sorting effects may substantially understate the effects of performance pay.

 with Tahir Andrabi